drycc/workflow/src/installing-workflow/index.md

 #### Ingress

 Now, workflow requires that ingress and cert-manager must be installed.
 Any compatible Kubernetes entry controller can be used, but only ingress-nginx and ingress-traefik currently support enforced HTTPS and whitelist.
-Enable entries in accordance with [this guide] (entress.md).
+Enable entries in accordance with [this guide](./ingress.md).

 ## Add the Drycc Chart Repository